Define the resources for your app

 hosted model, with no further configuration required.
 For more details, see

-hosted models.
+hosted models.collections

 object allows you to define indexed data